-Household gross income is the annual total of the following income items that you and all members of your household received during 1997:
+Household gross income is the annual total of the following income items that you and all members of your household received during 1999:

 - Federal adjusted gross income (even if you don't have to file a federal return). - New York State additions to federal adjusted gross income.
 For a list of these additions, see Publication 22, General Information on New York State's Real Property Tax Credit for Homeowners and Renters, or the instructions for Form IT-201.
 For Form IT-200 filers, the New York State additions to federal adjusted gross income are shown on Form IT-200, line 9, Public employee 414(h) retirement contributions and line 10, IRC 125 amounts from the New York City flexible benefits program.
 See instructions for Form IT-200. - Support money, including foster care support payments. - Income earned abroad exempted by section 911 of the Internal Revenue Code. - Supplemental security income (SSI) payments. - Nontaxable interest received from New York State, its agencies, instrumentalities, public corporations or political subdivisions. - Workers' compensation. - The gross amount of loss-of-time insurance.
 (For example, an accident or health insurance policy and disability benefits received under a "no-fault" automobile policy, etc.). - Cash public assistance and relief, other than medical assistance for the needy.
-(For example, cash grants to clients, emergency aid to adults, value of food vouchers received by clients, etc.) Do not include amounts received from the Home Energy Assistance Program (HEAP). - Nontaxable strike benefits. - Any part of the following items of income which are nontaxable: - The gross amount of pensions and annuities, including railroad retirement benefits, all payments received under the federal Social Security Act and veteran's disability pensions.
+(For example, cash grants to clients, emergency aid to adults, value of food vouchers received by clients, etc.) Do not include amounts received from the Home Energy Assistance Program (HEAP). - Nontaxable strike benefits. - The gross amount of pensions and annuities, including railroad retirement benefits; - All payments received under the Social Security Act and veterans disability pensions reduced by any "Medicare premiums deducted from your benefit" reported on Federal Form SSA-1099, Social Security Benefit Statement.

-Household gross income does not include food stamps, medicare, medicaid, scholarships, grants, surplus food or other relief in kind.
+Household gross income does not include food stamps, medicare, medicaid, scholarships, grants, surplus food, or other relief in kind.
 It also does not include payments made to veterans under the Federal Veterans' Dioxin and Radiation Exposure Compensation Standards Act because of exposure to herbicides containing dioxin (agent orange), or pursuant to certain agent orange product liability litigation.